artsiomandryianau/unity_discount_shop/README.md

 This is an application capable to charge discount proportionately to product prise.
 Input should be a product list and total discount value.
 In real life price of product shouldn't be an integer value, but one of conditions od this task was to leave for last product in basket rest of discount amount.
-All the components test using Spock framework.
+All the components are tested using Spock framework.
 Data validation.

 Example test cases (total discount 500):
 ---------------------------------------